+▶ Password

+▶ Any KEY

-▶ Password Set a password with 1~5 characters to turn on the system. ▶ Any KEY Press any key on the keyboard to turn on the system.
+Set a password with 1~5 characters to turn on the system.

+▶ Password

+▶ Password with 1~5 characters to turn on the system.

 Keyboard 98 Press POWER button on the Windows 98 keyboard to turn on the system.